 1. Show young children how to wash their hands well

-Washing their hands well after playing outside and before all meals will prevent the child from ingesting any lead that was on their hands.
+Washing children's hands well after they play outside and before all meals will prevent them from ingesting any lead dust particles that may have gotten on their hands during play.
 The CDC has some excellent graphics and posters to encourage good hand washing hygiene.
 To browse and/or access their materials, visit this page: Handwashing Health Promotion Materials

 2. Encourage good nutrition

 Young children are rapidly growing and developing.
-Good nutrition will help them grow healthy and strong and can help prevent the absorption of lead in their body if it is ingested.
+Good nutrition will help them grow healthy and strong and can help prevent the absorption of lead in their body if they are exposed.
+The bodies of young children absorb more lead than the bodies of adults.
 Young children should have a diet rich in calcium, iron, and vitamin C.

-3. Encourage parents to take their children to get a blood lead test at ages 1 & 2
+3. Encourage parents to take their child to get a blood lead test at ages 1 & 2

 Lead exposure can have harmful, negative impacts on young children even if they do not show any symptoms.
 In fact, most children will show no signs of lead exposure.
 The only way to know for sure that they have been exposed to lead is with a blood lead test.
-Encourage parents to take their children to get a blood lead test at ages 1 & 2.
+Encourage parents to take their children to get a blood lead test at ages 1 & 2 (or up to age 6 if their child has never received a blood lead test).

-Our Educational Materials page has many flyers and brochures that you may use to help spread important lead poisoning prevention information to parents and other child care providers.
+Our Educational Materials page has many flyers and brochures that you may use to help spread important lead poisoning prevention information to parents, caregivers, and other child care providers.

 1. Check often for chipping and peeling paint